polystat/odin/docs/analysis/unjustified_assumption_analyzer.md

 3. Every method in the resulting set is paired with its  version in which all valid calls (criteria can be found below) to other methods of the containing object are inlined non-recursively.
 #### Logic extraction
 4. Logical properties (constraints on variables in the form of a logical expression) are extracted for both versions of the method in the pair.
 5. The derived expression for the version before inlining is connected with the expression after inlining by the means of implication.
-Doing so allows us to discover whetner the constraints on the variables have become weaker or stronger.
+Doing so allows us to discover whether the constraints on the variables have become weaker or stronger.
 6. We deduce that the unjustified assumption takes place if the resulting logical expression is false, meaning that there exist some inputs such that they worked before the inlining, and stopped working after.